-Two basic elements of a story’s setting are time and place.
+Two basic and important elements of a story’s setting are time and place.

 The setting provides a context for the reader to understand, explore, and discuss the themes they run through the storyline.
 Choices and events build characters, but they are also understood by the limits, or privileges, of the societal status and position in which they find themselves.